patroni/patroni/docs/dynamic_configuration.rst

 	  }
 	}

-Above REST API call patches existing configuration and returns the new configuration.
+The above REST API call patches the existing configuration and returns the new configuration.

-Let's check that node processed this configuration.
-First of all it should start printing logs lines every 5 seconds (loop_wait=5).
-Change of "max_connections" requires restart, so "restart_pending" flag should be exposed:
+Let's check that the node processed this configuration.
+First of all it should start printing log lines every 5 seconds (loop_wait=5).
+The change of "max_connections" requires a restart, so the "restart_pending" flag should be exposed:

 .. code-block:: bash